Ccisneros910/CMPM163Labs/README.md

 24-b) y = floor(8 x (1-v))
 24-c) White

-To make the bottom three cubes, I followed the lab instructions for the left and middle cube.
+Process: To make the bottom three cubes, I followed the lab instructions for the left and middle cube.
 For the right cube, I did the same steps as the other other cubes but with a new material.
 For the top two cubes, I made the left one following the labs instructions.
 Then for the right cube, to get the patterned face, I divided the second paramater of the the texture 2D function, vUv, by 0.5 then modded by 0.7.

 Video: https://drive.google.com/file/d/19BdMStXjfi41PSs-VIVPOVxfCySpqyai/view?usp=sharing